kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 ## Feature Descriptions

-Each of the following sections provides an in-depth look at the available features, explaining when and how to use them for extracting insights from your data and enhancing model testing.

 ### Character Count

 This property measures the total number of characters in a text, excluding spaces.
 It can be useful in scenarios for